alwasa0b/todo_asyn/README.md

-# A simple todo async app to demonstrate how we use saga with react and redux.
+# A simple todo async app with redux saga.

 # Usage